 The couple has always enjoyed traveling, and they dreamed of a time when they could explore a new place indefinitely rather than racing back to the office when vacation was up.
 And though both wanted to stay open to new passion projects, like blogging, they wanted enough socked away that they could survive on their savings even if they never made another dime in their life.

-Making a retirement plan was exhilarating—fun, even.
+Doing their retirement planning was exhilarating—fun, even.
 At ages 31 and 34, Mr. and Ms. ONL set a target of saving 70 percent of their after-tax income in investment accounts, with the goal of retiring in less than six years.
 But shifting into hardcore savings mode meant some serious lifestyle changes.
 Though neither of them were big shoppers, they both tended to buy things without giving the price tag much thought: $40 for halibut at the grocery store, plane tickets for family visits and more.
 They found themselves spending money on unneeded items more often than they needed to, and they started to feel a little discouraged about their goal.

 An aggressive plan of attack